-California laws surrounding injuries that were sustained in the workplace were implemented in order to protect employees from suffering financial and physical turmoil after a workplace accident.
+California laws protect employees from financial and physical turmoil after a workplace injury.
 However, employers do not always abide by state laws or follow best practices in the workplace.
-An experienced workers’ compensation attorney from Riverview Accident Lawyers provides the trusted legal support and knowledge that injured clients need when going up against insurance companies.
+An experienced workers’ compensation attorney in Santa Ana provides the trusted legal support and knowledge that injured clients need when going up against insurance companies.

-If you suffered a serious injury at work from an accident, schedule a free consultation with our work injury lawyer in Santa Ana today to make sure you get the rightful compensation you deserve.
+If you suffered a serious injury at work, schedule a free consultation with our work injury lawyer in Santa Ana today to make sure you get the rightful compensation you deserve.
 Our team of legal professionals will help guide you through the process of filing your workers' comp claim until you get the full and fair compensation owed to you.

-With so many successful workers’ compensation law firms in Santa Ana, as well as throughout Southern California to choose from, it can be difficult to narrow down which firm to go with for legal representation.
+With so many successful workers’ compensation lawyers in Santa Ana, as well as throughout Southern California to choose from, it can be difficult to narrow down which firm to go with for legal representation.

-Riverview Accident Lawyers possesses a success rate of 98 percent and has won over 10,000 cases on behalf of our satisfied clients.
+Riverview Accident Lawyers possesses 99% success rate and has won over 10,000 cases on behalf of our satisfied clients.
 A unique quality we possess developed from previously representing claims adjusters, so we know how they strategize and function.

 Now, our efforts are strictly focused on securing the best available coverage for injured victims.
 We specialize in personal injury law and workers' compensation law in accordance with the up-to-date California Labor Codes.
 In addition, we have been recognized for our legal excellence in the work comp field by the Lawyers of Distinction.